-In California, the ABC test is one of the tests courts use to determine whether a worker or a vendor is actually an employee vs an independent contractor.
-Employees have a right to legal protections under state and federal employment law, such as overtime pay, the minimum wage, and other employee benefits.
-Independent contractors are not.
+In California, the ABC test is one of the tests courts use to determine whether a worker or a vendor is actually an employee versus an independent contractor.

-Companies are known to “misclassify” employees as independent contractors in order to avoid these obligations.
+Companies are known to “misclassify” employees as independent contractors to avoid these obligations.

 Under the ABC test, that law will deem you to be an employee unless: